WHERE TO WATCH THE RACE

 BRAEBURN TO CARMACKS (77 miles/ 124 km)

 Braeburn Lodge, famous for its very large cinnamon buns, has been an official checkpoint since 1999.
-There is a mandatory layover here during the race of 4 hours.
+Mushers can choose to take a mandatory 4 hour layover either here or at the next checkpoint, Carmacks.

 Upon leaving Braeburn, the trail takes the mushers deep into the bush and along a chain of lakes.
 They can next be seen as they arrive at Carmacks.